 A smooth raspberry curd

 You’ll need to strain the seeds from your raspberry curd after it cooks to make the curd smooth.
-Use a sieve or a strainer for this step.
+Use a fine-mesh sieve or a fine mesh strainer for this step.

 The curd is thick and it will take a little effort to push the curd through the sieve, leaving the seeds behind.
 Work with a small amount of the fruit sauce at a time.